isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_may.rst

 May, 2018
 #########

-Processing bam files using CWL 'scatter and gather'.
+**Processing bam files using CWL 'scatter and gather'**

-In this edition of the QotM, we're going to continue exploring running workflows with CWL.
-Last time, we performed the 'scatter', where one applies a tool to a list of files.
-This time, we'll complete the paradigm by performing a 'gather' to collate the results of the scatter.
+In this edition, we're going to continue our exploration of using CWL to run workflows on the Google cloud.
+Last time, we performed a 'scatter', where a tool is applied to a list of files.
+This time, we'll complete the paradigm by performing a 'gather' to collate the results of a scatter.
+Additionally, we will propegate the scatter through a series of steps.

-Specifically, we're going to bin the sequence reads by GC content for each file, then we can make a plot of GC content by read counts.
+Specifically, for a list of files, we're going to bin sequence reads by GC content, producing a single output file that we can use to make a plot.

+The tools are found in this `docker image <https://hub.docker.com/r/biocontainers/samtools/>_`

 The plan: